mitchlloyd/mitchlloyd.github.io/_posts/2017-08-21-tunnel-vision.md

-An alternative, and probably a more popular option, is to create a higher order component that accepts `Search` as an argument and renders it with `props.query`.
+An alternative, and probably a more popular option, is to create a higher order component that accepts `Search` as an argument and renders it with a `query` prop.
 I prefer the render callback because it declaratively shows how all of our search components work together inside of `Search`.

 Notice that I cheated a little.
 Not only did I extract a component to handle